 The People Science practice at Culture Amp is substantial and growing with expertise.
 We have People Scientist across the world – from Melbourne to San Francisco to London and New York.
 The team is also diverse in terms of experience and backgrounds from PhDs and Masters degrees in Psychology, internal People Analytics practitioners, and management consulting.
 We’re all united in what we’re aiming to achieve.
-In the words of our VP of People Science, Jennifer Cullen
+In the words of our former VP of People Science, Jennifer Cullen

 “People Science is the practice of collecting feedback on employee’s experiences at work and using that data to inform and understand how to make the workplace better for everyone.”

 Our People Science team listens to our customer’s goals and helps them apply principles from Industrial and Organizational (I/O) psychology, Organizational Development, and Data Science to improve their business.

 Part of Culture Amp’s vision since the beginning has been to empower and educate people.
 When our People Science team leave the room, they want everyone to have a deeper understanding of People Science.
 In line with our own internal values, we’re here to amplify others.
 We firmly believe our customers are best positioned for action and making decisions within their organizations.
 We’re there to help empower them to tackle their problems.

 As Jennifer puts it, “Our vision is to create more People Geeks within companies.
 We want people to be able to collect, understand, and act on employee feedback and optimize their business goals.
 We write articles and educate through experiences to level up the whole community as well.”

 People Scientists internally, in the field, and in the product

 Our team supports our community in three different areas – internally, in the field, and through our product.